• October 25, 2011

 Fix Partition Alignment with VMware Converter 5.0 (Beta)

 I saw the news today that VMware released a public beta of VMware vCenter Converter 5.0 and was interested in the new features.
 Having used VMware’s P2V tools since ESX 2.x and the days of the P2V Assistant I’m always interested to see how the product matures to make the P2V process easier.
-Probably the most anticipated feature is the…
+Probably the…

 Share This: